Christopher Salmon

 3. Regular audits and assessments – conduct regular audits to identify and address potential compliance issues and evaluate the effectiveness of compliance programs.

-4. Legal expertise – engage legal experts specialising in international trade law to navigate complex regulatory landscapes and provide compliance guidance.
+4. Legal expertise – engage legal trade experts specialising in international law to navigate complex regulatory landscapes and provide compliance guidance.

 By offering financial tools that secure and streamline international transactions, instruments such as letters of credit ensure guaranteed payment, while trade credit insurance protects against the risk of non-payment.